Wednesday, 16th October 2024 04:05

-Home / News / Six of the best: Sam Grafton’s tips for moving up the stakes
+Home / News / News / Six of the best: Sam Grafton’s tips for moving up the stakes

 Before he was a Team PokerStars Pro, before he was a Super High Roller regular, before he was winning €5.5 million in $200K buy-in poker tournaments, Sam Grafton was a regular low-stakes grinder.